nrwl/nx/docs/node/guides/configuration.md

 **Configurations**

-The `configurations` property provides extra sets of values that will be merged into the options map.
+The `configurations` property provides extra sets of values that are merged into the options map.

 ```json
 {